quilt/EIPs/EIPS/eip-aa.md

 introduces.
 It can be accomplished against existing clients today by inundating a target with transactions whose signatures are invalid.
 However, due increased allotment of validation work allowed to AA, it's important bound the amount of computation an adversary can force a client to expend with invalid transactions.
-For this reason, it's best for the miner to follow the recommended mining stragies.
+For this reason, it's best for the miner to follow the recommended mining strategies.

 ## Copyright
 Copyright and related rights waived via [CC0](https://creativecommons.org/publicdomain/zero/1.0/).